-NOTE 5-CARTER'S, INC.'S STOCK TRANSACTIONS:
+NOTE 5 - STOCK TRANSACTIONS OF CARTER'S, INC:

-During the first quarter of fiscal 2004, we issued 200,000 options to purchase Carter's, Inc.'s common stock to certain employees.
+During the first quarter of fiscal 2004, we issued 220,000 options, and during the second quarter of fiscal 2004, we issued 71,200 options to purchase Carter's, Inc.'s common stock to certain employees.
 During the first quarter of fiscal 2003, we issued 76,800 options to purchase Carter's, Inc.'s common stock to one of our directors and to certain employees.
+Additionally, during the second quarter of fiscal 2003, we sold shares of our common stock to one of our directors for cash proceeds of \$100,000.
+In connection with this transaction, we recorded contributions to our additional paid-in capital in the amount of \$100,000.

-No compensation expense was recorded during the first quarters of fiscal 2004 and fiscal 2003 on these option grants as the fair market value of the options issued as of the date of grant was deemed to equal the exercise price of the options.
+No compensation expense was recorded during the first or second quarters of fiscal 2004 and fiscal 2003 as a result of these option grants or stock purchase, as the stock was purchased at its fair market value and the options were issued as of the date of grant with an exercise price equal to the fair market value of a share of stock.